riverlane/qeciphy/INTEGRATION.md

 - **FCLK**: Free-running clock (e.g., 100 MHz)
 - **ACLK**: AXI4-Stream clock for TX/RX interfaces
 - **ARSTn**: Active LOW asynchronous reset input, synchronized internally

+**Note:** RCLK, FCLK and ACLK can all be asynchronous to each other.

 ### AXI4-Stream Protocol